 Medical and Biological Engineering and Computing

-Hreljac, Alan and Stergiou, Nicholas, "Phase determination during normal running using kinematic data" (2000).
+Hreljac, Alan and Stergiou, Nikolaos, "Phase determination during normal running using kinematic data" (2000).
 Journal Articles.
 66.